Yongqiao662/SafeZoneX/README.md

 **Your Campus Safety in One Tap**

-SafeZoneX is a comprehensive campus safety application designed t#### 📊 **Emergency Command Center**
-- **Live Alert Feed**: Real-time SOS alerts from mobile users with GPS coordinates
-- **Interactive Location Maps**: Visual representation of emergency locations
-- **Campus Safety Heatmap**: Color-coded safety zones with real-time risk assessment
-- **Status Management**: Acknowledge and resolve emergency alerts
-- **Statistics Dashboard**: Track active, acknowledged, and resolved emergencies
-- **Connection Monitoring**: WebSocket connection status indicators
-- **Authority Coordination**: Tools for dispatching and coordinating emergency response
-- **Safe Zone Monitoring**: Track safety zone status and occupancy levelsde students, faculty, and staff with immediate access to emergency services, real-time safety features, and community support systems.
+SafeZoneX is a comprehensive campus safety application designed to provide students, faculty, and staff with immediate access to emergency services, real-time safety features, and community support systems.

 ---